hunterdyar/Clayze/README.md

 2. Click on the plus icon, and choose 'Add Package from git URL...'.
 3. Enter `https://github.com/hunterdyar/Clayze.git`
 4. This will install the Clayze Package, the [Native WebSockets](https://github.com/endel/NativeWebSocket) package, and the [Serialize Reference Extensions](https://github.com/mackysoft/Unity-SerializeReferenceExtensions) package.
 5. (Optional) Select the Clayze package in the Package Manager, and choose 'Samples', then import the 'Basic Usage' sample.
-Open anr run the BasicClayzeExample scene.
+Open and run the BasicClayzeExample scene.